-Throughout emerging markets, mobile phones are a key way for individuals to access the internet.17 According to the survey results, online MSMEs in Indonesia were no exception.
-A vast majority of online MSMEs (92 percent) reported that they primarily used a mobile phone to connect to the internet while only a very small minority used either a laptop or tablet.
-Given the near ubiquity of mobile phones in Indonesia, 18 public, private, and development sector stakeholders could look for opportunities to enhance MSMEs' use of mobile internet as an accessible "on ramp" for expanding digital tool use amongst offline MSMEs.
+Throughout emerging markets, mobile phones are a key way for individuals to access the internet.
+According to the survey results, online MSMEs in Indonesia were no exception.
+Almost all online MSMEs (92 percent) reported that they primarily used mobile phones to connect to the internet while only a very small minority used either a laptop or tablet Given the near ubiquity of mobile phones in Indonesia. public, private, and development sector stakeholders could look for opportunities to enhance MSMEs' use of mobile internet as an accessible 'on ramp' for expanding digital tool use amongst offline MSMEs.